Middle Welsh: Nouns

 There are two genders, masculine and feminine.

 There is a definite article which precedes the noun phrase and has the form y- before a consonant and yr- before a vowel or //h//.

 Noun plurals may end in a variety of unpredictable endings such as -eu, -(i)on, -oed, -ed, -yd, -et, -ot, -(i)eit, -awt, -awr, -ant, -er, -yr, -i or zero suffix with ultimate i affection in the root).
-A vowel change may also accompany the addition of an ending; apart from the predictable option of centering, that vowel change may also be a penultimate i, y or j affection (before -ion, -ieit, -i, -yd or rarely -ieu) or, conversely, a reversion of ultimate i affection before endings such as -eu, -on, -ed and -ot.
+A vowel change may also accompany the addition of an ending; apart from the predictable option of centring, that vowel change may also be a penultimate i, y or j affection (before -ion, -ieit, -i, -yd or rarely -ieu) or, conversely, a reversion of ultimate i affection before endings such as -eu, -on, -ed and -ot.
 The special plural suffix -os has diminutive meaning.
 There are also singulative endings -yn (masculine) and -en (feminine), which produce singulars not only from collectives, but also from plurals: blew 'hair' > blewyn 'a hair'; llyc 'mouse' > llygot 'mice' > llygoden 'mouse'.

 There is no grammatical case.
 Nouns may be placed after another nouns to express a possessor, sometimes triggering a mutation, for which see above.